‘Disturbing to Watch': Mary Trump on the RNC

-President Donald Trump's wife and children spoke the first three nights of the Republican National Convention — and his niece showed up for the grand finale.
+President Donald Trump's wife and children spoke the first three nights of the Republican National Convention — and his niece showed up for the grand finale, NBC News reports.

 Mary Trump, who wrote a devastating best-selling tell-all book about the president and his family, joined an MSNBC panel for the final night of the convention, where she mocked its portrayal of the president as a solid family man.